gzuuus/nostr_startr/README.md

 # nostr_startr
 ## usage:
 1. Create a folder for the project and git clone this repo\
-1.1.
-If bech32 error install python_nostr https://github.com/jeffthibault/python-nostr
-2. Download the latest release of nostr_console: https://github.com/vishalxl/nostr_console/releases/ and put it in the project folder
+2. Download the latest release of nostr_console: https://github.com/vishalxl/nostr_console/releases/ and put it in the project folder (remember make it executable)
 3. Open a terminal and do 'pip install -r requirements.txt'
 4. when finish, run startr_app with 'python startr_app.py' in the terminal